ekanshsingh2020/COL333-Principles-of-Artificial-Intelligence-A2/README.md

 - How to change stuff when number of moves around 100
 - How to allot scores
 - Adaptive nature of attack and defence, based on board status
+- Need to do something for the special position of rook